gabriellewee/portfolio/archive/2013-07-19-for-lack-of-a-better-title.md

 date: 2013-07-19
 title: For lack of a better title
 ---
-It's been quite a long time, hasn't it?
-There's been so much going on that I haven't been able to do much - and when I have, I don't feel like doing anything.
+It’s been quite a long time, hasn’t it?
+There’s been so much going on that I haven’t been able to do much - and when I have, I don’t feel like doing anything.
 Quite the dilemma.

-We finally finished our documentary project - it's up and running on YouTube with over 1000 views and 500+ notes on Tumblr!
+We finally finished our documentary project - it’s up and running on YouTube with over 1000 views and 500+ notes on Tumblr!

 <!--more-->